sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter3/entangle.md

 ### Step 3: Manually Set Entanglement State and Start Protocol

-We will reuse the code for `entangle_memory` and `pair_protocol` from the previous examples to configure the states of hardware and software.
+We will reuse the code for `entangle_memory` from the previous examples to configure the states of hardware and software.
+The `pair_protocol` function is slightly more complicated, as there are more nodes to deal with.
 Because we set the success probability to 1, we can guaruntee a successful result after running the simulation.
 The fidelity of entanglement after swapping will be `0.9*0.9*0.99=0.8019`.